trikona-nagaraj/SQL-Finance-Analytics-Part-2-Monthly-and-Yearly-Sales-Reports/README.md

 ## Gross Sales Report: Total Gross Price

-This report analyzes the total gross sales price for transactions made by Croma India, focusing on monthly and yearly aggregation.
-By leveraging MySQL, we extract and analyze gross sales data to provide valuable insights into financial performance.
+This report analyzes the total gross sales price for transactions made by Croma India a customer of 'Atliq Hardware Company', focusing on monthly and yearly aggregation.
+By leveraging MySQL, I extracted and analyzed gross sales data and obtained Monthly and yearly gross sales aggregations for CROMA INDIA customer providing valuable insights into financial performance.

 ---